BREWSKI – Bangkok’s First Rooftop Craft Beer Bar

 By now several of our Asian counterparts around the table were sporting reddening faces thanks in part to the high alcohol level in craft beers.
 Thankfully, Peter Feran and his team at BREWSKI had put plenty of finger food on our table to offset the alcohol.
 Moving along nicely, Brain popped open a bottle of Founders Centennial IPA (ABV 7.2%) a beer with a floral bouquet and citrus accents from the abundance of dry hopping.
 This is a sweet, yet balanced craft beer where malty undertones shake hands with the hop character for a finish that never turns too bitter.
 I’m not a fan of beers that attempt to introduce fruit, tea, coffee, and other ingredients and so it proved when we sampled the Founders Rubaeus (ABV 5.7%),a raspberry infused beer.
 I think one or two of the ladies present preferred this to the hoppy beers.
 The final beer to be presented was Tomahawk American Pale Ale (ABV 5.6%) from Tuatara, a throw back to some of the famous English IPAs of years gone by.

 All in all, a visit to BREWSKI is well worth it, if not only for the views of Bangkok.
-For those who do like a beer, there’s a good chance you’ll be coming back here on a regular basis to drink your way through the 100 or so brews on offer.
+For those who do like a beer, there’s a good change you’ll be coming back here on a regular basis to drink your way through the 100 or so brews on offer.

 30th Floor, Radisson Blu